-If they lived, would Romeo and Juliet have discussed finances?
-Money is not on the list of romantic topics.
-But it is the leading cause of stress in a relationship.
-So if you’re interested in lasting longer than the star cross’d pair, there are some basic money talks we recommend having with your partner as you move through different life stages together.
+Money is not always the most romantic topic.
+But it is the leading cause of stress for most couples.
+So if you’re in it for the long haul, there are some basic money talks we recommend every couple to have as you move through different life stages together.
 These can be uncomfortable conversations, but being open and honest about money is a key to a happy successful partnership.

 Determining Financial Compatibility